 If you’ve hired people with great knowledge and experience then listen to them.
 You won’t always agree but by listening not only do you get insights but they also feel appreciated.

 The size of the team matters less than the trust in the team (big is not necessarily better).

 Our team really hit its stride when I couple of developers left us and the remaining team had a good level of trust and respect for each other.
-The smaller team of 7 delivered more than the team of 10 as the overhead in communication and hand holding.
+The smaller team of 7 delivered more than the team of 10 as we reduced the overhead in communication and hand holding.